stripwax/SamPuzznic/README.md

 I've done.

 # Status
 Work-In-Progress.
-Essentially playable on a single-puzzle, no "you win" or "you lose" implemented yet
+Essentially playable on a single-puzzle, with basic "you win" detection but no "you lose" implemented yet

 # DONE
 * Tile bitmaps